VihagaYohan/MovieHub/README.md

 - Clear the cache by running npm cache clean or yarn cache clean.
 - Delete the node_modules folder and run npm install or yarn install again.
 - Check that you have the correct version of Node.js installed by running node -v.

+## NOTE
+-.env file is not added in repo.
+However I have already sent the .env file along with assignment submission email